Most children and young people with SEND will have their needs met by their mainstream setting, school or college.

-You can have a plan until the age of 25 while the young person remains in education.
-If it's agreed at an annual review, that a plan is no longer necessary, it can stop before 25.
+The young person can have a plan until the age of 25 while they remain in further education.
+If it's agreed at an annual review that a plan is no longer necessary, it can stop before 25.

 How do I get a plan?

 If you're concerned about your child’s progress, speak to their early years setting, school or college.